Data and reports for Regulatory Services

 The Regulatory Services violations dashboard is an interactive, city-wide list of locations of Housing Maintenance Code and Fire Code violations.

 You can use this information to understand the violation history of a specific property, owner and whether violations remain open.
-As a neighbor, you could offer support to those by that may need assistance and as a resident can use the information to follow-up with the city on resolution.
+As a neighbor, you could offer support to those who may need assistance.
+As a resident, you can use the information to follow-up with the City on resolution.
 The tool also provides information on the most common violations and where in the city they take place, providing you with a big picture look at the city’s trends.

-What else do you need to know about the information?
+What else to to know about the information

 The information updates each morning to provide the previous day’s work, so it’s always one day behind.
 Only violations issued by Regulatory Services are listed.
-Information on other violations issued by other city departments like Business Licensing or follow-up actions for the violations we issue, like citations, are not included.
+Information on other violations issued by other City departments or follow-up actions for the violations we issue, such as citations, are not included.

-To keep Minneapolis safe, healthy, and livable for all, Regulatory Services inspectors enforce fire and housing violations of the Minneapolis Code of Ordinances and State Fire Code.
+To keep Minneapolis safe, healthy and livable for all, Regulatory Services Inspectors enforce fire and housing violations of the Minneapolis Code of Ordinances and State Fire Code.
 This helps protect residents and improve the livability of Minneapolis.
-Violations include: grass, safety, and fire alarms.

 Active rental licenses

-To promote the health, safety, and welfare of the public and work toward eliminating substandard and deteriorating rental housing, the Minneapolis Code of Ordinances requires all rental property to be licensed.
-Regulatory Services oversees the licensing and inspection of rental housing to ensure living environments that contributes to healthful individual and family living.
+To promote the health, safety and welfare of the public and work toward eliminating rental housing with poor conditions, the Minneapolis Code of Ordinances requires all rental property to be licensed.
+Regulatory Services oversees the licensing and inspection of rental housing to ensure living environments that contributes to healthy living.

 More Regulatory Services data